-For our June edition of Format Picks, we asked artists to submit work inspired by travel.
+For our June edition of Format Picks, we asked artists to submit art portfolio inspired by travel.
 The results were hundreds of incredible images documenting journeys all around the globe, from Hong Kong to Berlin, Indonesia to Chile.

 Winners Chris Penso and Iggy Smalls stood out for their eye-catching photos of travels in Nepal and Spain, but so much other stellar work was submitted.
 We’re sharing some of our favorite picks here.

 These images capture the feeling of discovering a new place, from getting lost in a crowded city to hiking in a quiet natural space.
 As photographer Michelle Asci says of her photo depicting a peaceful moment during an Icelandic trip, “These are the types of moments you can only experience when you put yourself out of your comfort zone, and open yourself to everything the country has to offer.”